-In Estonia it takes, on average, 425 days at a cost of 21.9% of the value of the claim.
+In Estonia, it takes, on average, 455 days at a cost of 21.9% of the value of the claim.
 Legal costs may be less in Estonia than in New Zealand, but the process takes about twice as long.
 What is the cost of money?
 And the opportunity cost incurred?
 Is it really any cheaper?
 I doubt it; I would say the opposite.

-In Madagascar the process takes about 871 days at a cost of 33.6% of the value of the claim.
+In Madagascar, the process takes about 871 days at a cost of 33.6% of the value of the claim.
 Are comments really required here?
-It takes about two and half years to resolve a claim! but if you think Madagascar is bad, in India it takes an average of 1,420 days at a cost of 39.6 % of the claim.
+It takes about two and a half years to resolve a claim!
+But if you think Madagascar is bad, in India it takes an average of 1,445 days at a cost of 31 % of the claim.
 That's nearly four years!

 The data in this set has a link to getting credit and the ability to recover money from insolvent parties.
-For New Zealand the recovery rate is 83.4 cents on the dollar; in Estonia it is much lower at 40.3; and in Madagascar it is a lowly 11.4.
+For New Zealand, the recovery rate is 84.1 cents on the dollar; in Estonia, it is much lower at 40.7; and in Madagascar, it is a lowly 11.4.
 These data add more paint to the country and customer risk canvas.

-I should also point out that the Doing Business data set have comparison values from the previous year's ranking that can be used as quick check to see whether things have improved, remained the same, or deteriorated in the short term based on the parameters of this project.
+I should also point out that the Doing Business data set has comparison values from the previous year's ranking that can be used as quick check to see whether things have improved, remained the same or deteriorated in the short term based on the parameters of this project.

 This article was first published in September 2013 and has been updated to include current information, links and formatting.